 Rudy applied for admission to Notre Dame and was denied multiple times.
 Once admitted, Rudy did not make the roster until the final game of his senior year.

 Likewise, perseverance was key to the ERP implementation team’s success.
 During process design sessions, the team was told the new AFE process would not work.
-Yet, the team knew the AFE process would improve well scheduling and accelerate production.
+However, the team knew the AFE process would improve well scheduling and accelerate production.
 Most ERP teams would throw in the towel, but this team persevered through the design sessions and conference room pilots and ultimately proved the new AFE process would work during user acceptance testing.

 In the movie, Rudy makes a passionate plea to convince his doubtful family that he will play football for Notre Dame.
 Emotions run high, but Rudy turns his family’s doubt when he is honored at the Georgia Tech game.